Server-Sent Events

 yield {"count": 42, "status": "ok"}

-# Fragment -- rendered via kida, sent as a named SSE event.
+# Fragment -- rendered via Kida from the same named block.

 yield Fragment("components/notification.html", "alert",